Calm returns to Hohoe after NDC protest

 Source: GNA

-Calm has been restored to the Hohoe Constituency after a protest by the Hohoe National Democratic Congress (NDC) was halted by Atabu Asafo warriors.
+Calm has returned to the Hohoe Constituency after a protest by the Hohoe National Democratic Congress (NDC) was halted by Atabu Asafo warriors.

 The demonstration was to enable the Party to present a petition to the Electoral Commission (EC).

-Supporters of the Party, who began the march from Gbi, were left with no option but to read the petition at Atabu because the warriors fiercely restricted them.
+Supporters of the Party, who began a march from Gbi-Atabu, could not realise their plans but to read the petition at Atabu.

+The Asafo Group fiercely resisted the NDC group from crossing the line claiming to be performing traditional rites.

 Mr Ken Ayim, Spokesperson of the Asafo Group, said they refused to allow the Party to demonstrate because they felt people from SALL were part of the demonstration.